cecat/MyHASS/test/README.md

 1. Set up your working directory.
 From within your working directory, create directories for your PDF files and for JSON output.
-The instructions below use the directory names *pdf-corpus* and *parse-JSON-data* for these two directories.
+The instructions below use the directory names *myPDFcache* and *JSON-out* for these two directories.
 Substitute your directory names as appropriate.
 Details on programs follow.
 Use `-h` to learn about other options.

 ```
-mkdir pdf-corpus parse-JSON-data
+mkdir myPDFcache JSON-out
 ```

-Populate your pdf-corpus directory with your cache of PDF files.
+Populate your myPDFcache directory with your cache of PDF files.

 2. Set up your Conda environment.
 If you already set up a conda env (such as via the [prerequisites](https://github.com/argonne-lcf/inference-endpoints?tab=readme-ov-file#%EF%B8%8F-prerequisites)